 The programme aims to develop greater awareness of the nature of racism, and in particular provide an understanding of how racism may take the form of inequality and bias that is embedded in our universities in a systemic way.
 The module takes about 45 minutes to complete and you are provided with a certificate of completion at the end.

 Please Note: TCD sign-in credentials required.
 Click on the 'catalogue' tab to access the training.

 Legislation & Policy: Irish Human Rights and Equality Commission

 This Professional Learning Module is targeted to the needs of academic staff and all those who support teaching and learning at Trinity.
-Run by the Trinity Inclusive Curriculum Team, this module is tailored to the Trinity context, modelled on the National Forum for Teaching and Learning, AHEAD, and UCD Digital Badge in Universal Design for Learning.
+Bringing teaching and support and service staff together, encourages a shared inclusive language and approach to engagement and communication with our student body and each other.
+Run by the Trinity Inclusive Curriculum Team, this module is tailored to the Trinity context, modelled on the AHEAD / UCD Digital Badge in Universal Design for Learning (UDL).
 Those who complete the module are eligible to claim the Digital Badge in UDL from the National Forum for Teaching and Learning.
 Participation involves no more than 20 hours in total, with most weeks requiring two hours of engagement at the most.
-The Module is run during the academic year and involves predominately self-directed and peer-group learning, combined with three online webinars.
+The Module is run twice during the academic year and involves predominately self-directed and peer-group learning, combined with three online webinars.

 The EDI in HE programme aims to